 What happens when your revenue forecast falls short?
 What went wrong – and who is responsible?
 In some cases, missed revenue goals can set into motion a wave of negative reactions that lead to finger-pointing and frustration.
 Morale suffers and along with it, the motivation to drive future revenue-producing initiatives.
-This all-too-common scenario often signifies a breakdown in your forecasting process; more specifically, a lack of organizational alignment during the forecast creation.
+This all-too-common scenario often signifies a breakdown in your forecasting revenue process; more specifically, a lack of organizational alignment during the forecast creation.
 In this blog, we’ll explore how this happens, why it happens – and what every organization should be doing to ensure its forecasts are collaborative and achievable.

 A Flawed Forecast from the Start